-The program will distribute up to $11,000 each year to support five to six projects, each at $2,500 maximum.
+The program will support up to four projects, each at $3,000 maximum.
 Funds may be used for personnel (other than faculty), consultants, travel, materials, printing, data collection, data analysis and dissemination.
 Projects funded by the Small Grants Program that involve learners may also apply to the department’s Medical Student Program for $2,000 stipend support for medical students in the Student Research Fellowship in Family Medicine, and can apply to the Residency Program for funds for resident travel to STFM to present study findings.

-All DFM faculty at UNC-CH and its affiliated community practices are eligible.
+All DFM faculty at UNC-CH are eligible.
 Projects are encouraged to include learners, if feasible, which will be considered in making awards.
 A three to five page double-spaced application is required, to include:

 (1) Title of proposal

 (2) Statement of the project goal(s) or research question(s)

 (3) Statement of the intended product(s), e.g., papers, presentations